ryanfitch/discogs_client/docs/quickstart.md

 Discogs servers.

-There are more parameters the `Client` class accepts on instantiation; please refer to the `Authorization` file for more details.
+There are more parameters the `Client` class accepts on instantiation; please refer to the `Authentication` file for more details.

 Once instantiated, you can either start making requests to endpoints that do not require authentication, or you can authenticate and make requests to a wider